97 Pub Quiz Questions [6 Rounds, Answers, Tie-Breaker]

 Round 1: General Knowledge

-General Knowledge is the opening round for a reason.
+General Knowledge opens the night for a reason.
 It warms the room, rewards breadth, and sets a baseline before the themed rounds narrow the field.
-On LearnClash, our General Knowledge topic pack shows the widest confidence-to-accuracy gap of any category: players think they know these answers.
+On LearnClash, the General Knowledge pack is where players misjudge themselves most.
+They think these answers are easy.
+Then the room goes quiet.

 Figure 2: Round 1 opens the night with broad-reach general knowledge questions designed to warm the room.